dbaranchuk/ivf-hnsw/README.md

 # Revisiting the Inverted Indices for Billion-Scale Approximate Nearest Neighbors

-This is the code for the paper:
+This is the code for the current state-of-the-art billion-scale nearest neighbor search system presented in the paper:

 [Revisiting the Inverted Indices for Billion-Scale Approximate Nearest Neighbors](https://arxiv.org/abs/1802.02422),
 <br>